-Credits earned at an institution accredited by an accrediting association recognized by the US Department of Education (USDE) and/or the Council for Higher Education Accreditation (CHEA) that are compatible with the student's degree plan will be considered for transferability.
+Credits earned at an institution accredited by an accrediting association recognized by the US Department of Education (USDE) and/or the Council for Higher Education Accreditation (CHEA) that align with the student's degree plan will be considered for transferability.
 Hallmark University reserves the right to deny credit for specific courses from any college or university, regardless of accreditation, and grants no credit for life experiences.
-All transfer evaluations should be submitted for approval by the Office of the Registrar during the enrollment process and/or within the first grading period of active attendance.
-A student not currently enrolled may not transfer in course credits to complete Hallmark University graduation requirements.
-Hallmark University does not offer credit to students for experiential learning.
-Students will not be awarded transfer credit for a previous practicum/externship earned at another institution.

-Hallmark University requires all college-level work subject to transfer credit consideration, be submitted on an officially approved transcript from the originating institution.
-An officially approved transcript is one sent directly from the originating institution and/or received by the Office of the Registrar at Hallmark University in an envelope sealed by the originating institution.
-All Veteran's Educational funding students to submit copies of their military and all academic transcripts for evaluation of credit.
-The university may not grant credit, but the university is required to evaluate the transcripts.
+Transfer evaluations should be submitted for approval by the Office of the Registrar during enrollment or within the first grading period of active attendance.
+A student not currently enrolled may not transfer course credits to fulfill Hallmark University graduation requirements.
+The university does not offer credit for experiential learning, including practicum/externship credits earned at another institution.
+All college-level work subject to transfer credit consideration must be submitted on an officially approved transcript from the originating institution.
+An officially approved transcript is one sent directly from the originating institution and received by the Office of the Registrar at Hallmark University in an envelope sealed by the originating institution.
+All Veteran's Educational funding students must submit copies of their military and academic transcripts for credit evaluation.
+The university may not grant credit, but it is required to evaluate the transcripts.
 Credits transferred will not count toward financial aid eligibility or Veterans Administration benefits.
 Transfer credits may be applied under the following conditions:

-1. The institution where previous credits were earned, must be accredited by an agency recognized by the United States Department of Education and/or the Council on Post-Secondary Education.

-- 2. Aviation credits must be from an FAA-certified school. - 3.
+- 1. The institution where previous credits were earned must be accredited by an agency recognized by the United States Department of Education and/or the Council on Post-Secondary Education. - 2.
+Aviation credits must be from an FAA-certified school. - 3.
 Subjects or courses to be transferred must be comparable in scope and content to Hallmark University's Units of Instruction, as described in the current catalog. - 4.
 Grades earned must be equivalent to or greater than a "C" for consideration.
-Hallmark University credit earned with a "D" may transfer from one Hallmark University program to another. - 5.
+Hallmark University credit earned with a "D" may transfer from one Hallmark University program to another - 5.
 Only credit for technical courses completed within the last five (5) years will be considered.